konveyor/kai/ROADMAP.md

   - Prior patterns of solved examples similar to a given incident
     - Introduce 'Solved Incident Store' component which will allow Kai to see how an organization has solved a similar analysis problem in the past.
 The component will work with a LLM to summarize the key pieces of how a similar solution was solved by the organization in the past and include that summarization to help the LLM steer the generated solution closer to a desired result
 - _IDE Integration_
-  - VSCode IDE Integration: Identification of existing modernization issues via static code analyis from [Kantra](https://github.com/konveyor/kantra) in VSCode IDE
+  - VSCode IDE Integration: Identification of existing modernization issues via static code analysis from [Kantra](https://github.com/konveyor/kantra) in VSCode IDE
     - **Limitation**: Analysis will NOT automatically update.
 Kantra analysis needs to be manually re-run to refresh analysis information.
     - Workflow is the minimal needed to show happy-path, more work is needed before this is ready for the end user